AtanasovAtanas/pb-interactive-csharp/EN/01-Expressions-and-Statements/02-Data-Types.md

 [slide]
 # Naming Conventions
-In computer programming, a naming convention is a set of rules for choosing the name to be used for variables
+In computer programming, a naming convention is a set of rules for choosing the name to be used for variables.

 In C# the convention for naming variables are used ***"camel-case"***.
 There are other naming conventions which are used in different languages such as pascal case, snake case.